Telharmonium: History

-The 1911, last Telharmonium, the Mark III, weighed almost 200 tons, was 60 feet long, had multiple keyboards and controls, and required at least two players, was installed in a special performance room in New York City.

 A small number of performances were given for live audiences, in addition to the telephone transmissions.
-Performances in New York City (some at "Telharmonic Hall", 39th and Broadway) were well received by the public in 1906, with Mark Twain among the appreciative audience.
+Performances in New York City were well received by the public in 1906, with Mark Twain among the appreciative audience.
 In these presentations, the performer sat at a console to control the instrument.

-The actual mechanism was so large it occupied an entire room; wires from the controlling console were fed discreetly through holes in the auditorium floor, into the instrument room below.
+The 1911, last Telharmonium, the Mark III, weighed almost 200 tons, was 60 feet long, had multiple keyboards and controls, and required at least two players, was installed in a special performance room in New York City.

 The workshop console of the telharmonium during its development at the New England Electric Music Company's Cabot Street Music Plant, in Holyoke, 1906.

 The Telharmonium foreshadowed modern electronic musical equipment in a number of ways.
 For instance, its sound output came in the form of connecting ordinary telephone receivers to large paper cones—a primitive form of loudspeaker.
 Cahill stated that electromagnetic diaphragms were the most preferable means of outputting its distinctive sound.
 There are no known recordings of its music.

 The Telharmonium was retailed by Cahill for $200,000.

 The Telharmonium's demise came for a number of reasons.
 The instrument was immense in size and weight.
 This being an age before vacuum tubes had been invented, it required large electric dynamos which consumed great amounts of power in order to generate sufficiently strong audio signals.
 In addition, problems began to arise when telephone broadcasts of Telharmonium music were subject to crosstalk and unsuspecting telephone users would be interrupted by strange electronic music.
 By 1912, interest in this revolutionary instrument had changed, and Cahill's company was declared not successful in 1914.

 Cahill died in 1934; his younger brother retained the Mark I for decades, but was unable to interest anyone in it.
 This was the last version to be scrapped, in 1962.